c43721/c43721/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a 19 year old fullstack developer from the Milwaukee area.
+I'm a fullstack developer from the Milwaukee area, with focus on Node.js and TypeScript.
 I love learning frameworks and languages!

 # ⛏️ Languages I've used
 - TypeScript